simjxu/stm32_discovery_mbed/README.md

 3. `make` to compile
 4. Drag and drop the .bin file inside `/BUILD` to your USB connected B-L475E discovery node. (says DIS_L4IOT on my mac)

+### Ensuring correct toolchain
+Ensure that the mbed-os.lib file has the hash to the version that you want to use The current working one for BLE uses https://github.com/ARMmbed/mbed-os/#ed9d1da9dd0c43907ba40cba5ebd9f2c6da3dc07
 ### MBED compilation
 Download mbed cli.
 1. `mbed toolchain GCC_ARM` to set the toolchain
 2. `mbed compile`

 ### Running Docker
 The Dockerfile has everything needed to compile the binary.
 Download Docker for VSCode, then
 1. Right click the Dockerfile and select "Build Image"